akaadream/AlmostGoodEngine/README.md

 - [ ] Predefined elements (menu, buttons, user inputs, ...)

 ### AlmostGoodEngine.Physics
-Don't waste time to reimplement a physics engine.
-Our engine will cover all the usage you need.
+The physics package of the Almost Good Engine is not a real physics library.
+It only gaves you the keys to works on simple tiles based physics or AABB physics.
-- [ ] Collision detection
+- [ ] AABB
-- [ ] Rigidbody
+- [ ] Tiled based physics

 ### AlmostGoodEngine.Core
 A great place to start with, the core package contains all the Almost Good Engine packages and will help you create your game using an intuitive ECS architecture and a lot of components to start with.